BlueLink's ongoing and recent projects

 Against the shrinking civic space

-BlueLink, together with eleven other organizations, launched a capaign against shrinking civic space in Bulgria between October 31 and November 2, 2018 in seven cities in the country.
-The aim of the campaign was to promote human rights and democratic values, to inform the public about the active work of non-governmental organizations to achieve positive changes in various public spheres and to alert about the shrinking space and new challenges for the civil sector.
-The coordinator of the campaign was the Bulgarian Fund for Women with the support of Civitates - an initiative for philanthropy, democracy and solidarity in Europe.
+BlueLink, together with eleven other organizations, launched a campaign against shrinking civic space in Bulgaria between October 31 and November 2, 2018, in seven cities in the country.
+The campaign aimed to promote human rights and democratic values, to inform the public about the active work of non-governmental organizations in achieving positive changes in various public spheres, and to raise awareness about the shrinking space and new challenges facing the civil sector.
+The coordinator of the campaign was the Bulgarian Fund for Women, with the support of Civitates - an initiative for philanthropy, democracy, and solidarity in Europe.

 In support of a comprehensive TAPS ban

-In October 2017 BlueLink continued the joint work with the Smoke Free Life Coalition and the Smoke Free Bulgaria Association in support of adoption of a comprehensive ban on advertising, promotion and sponsorship of tobacco products in Bulgaria, within the project "Building political will for complete TAPS ban in Bulgaria ", funded by the International Union against Tuberculosis and Lung Diseases.
+In October 2017, BlueLink continued the joint work with the Smoke Free Life Coalition and the Smoke Free Bulgaria Association in support of the adoption of a comprehensive ban on advertising, promotion, and sponsorship of tobacco products in Bulgaria, within the project "Building political will for complete TAPS ban in Bulgaria", funded by the International Union against Tuberculosis and Lung Diseases.

 Investigating and combating cross-border corruption

-BlueLink is a partner of the Dutch Helsinki Committee in a project of the expert group for combating cross-border corruption at the EU-Russia Civil Society Forum.
-BlueLink's executive editor Pavel Antonov worked as a coordinator at a regional international conference in Prague, held in June 2016, where scientists, investigative journalists and activists presented research and analysis of civil society participation in the fight against cross-border corruption.
-In October 2017, BlueLink held an international roundtable in Sofia, where leading anti-corruption prosecutors and investigators from EU countries, Ukraine and Russia discussed the practical aspects of their work with civil society representatives and investigative journalists.
+BlueLink was a partner of the Dutch Helsinki Committee in a project of the expert group for combating cross-border corruption at the EU-Russia Civil Society Forum.
+BlueLink's executive editor, Pavel Antonov, worked as a coordinator at a regional international conference in Prague, held in June 2016, where scientists, investigative journalists, and activists presented research and analysis of civil society participation in the fight against cross-border corruption.
+In October 2017, BlueLink hosted an international roundtable in Sofia, where leading anti-corruption prosecutors and investigators from EU countries, Ukraine, and Russia discussed the practical aspects of their work with representatives from civil society and investigative journalists.

 Journalism by Women for Women

-The trans-border project "Revision of the Economy in the Balkans: Change Policy not Climate!", funded by the Green European Foundation, brought together best practices for a green economy in Bulgaria, Serbia and Macedonia.
-The aim was to highlight the transformation to a more sustainable, environmentally friendly economy.
-The project works to inform stakeholders, politicians and society about the economic potential of a green economy; encourages change in production and consumption and proposes an approach to civic participation in policy-making.
+The trans-border project "Revision of the Economy in the Balkans: Change Policy not Climate!", funded by the Green European Foundation, brought together best practices for a green economy in Bulgaria, Serbia, and Macedonia.
+The initiative aimed to highlight the transformation toward a more sustainable and environmentally friendly economy.
+The project worked to inform stakeholders, politicians, and the public about the economic potential of green policies, encouraged shifts in production and consumption, and proposed new approaches to civic participation in policy-making.

 Let's free ourselves from tobacco advertisement